- Early Russian Visitors

 Seminar Papers on Russian Migration and Settlement

-State Records has published a selection of the papers from the seminar:
+NSW State Archives has published a selection of the papers from the seminar:

 Fiona Burn, National Archives of Australia Sydney Office